 On my recent press trip to Nassau and Paradise Island, we spent most of our time at Atlantis Resort – Bahamas.
 However, we did head into Nassau one morning for tours of both the Pirates of Nassau Museum and the Heritage Museum of the Bahamas.
 Both museums were definitely worth checking out, and the kids on the trip enjoyed them as well.

-Things to Do in Nassau: Museums
+Things to Do in Nassau: The Pirate Museum Nassau

-The Pirates of Nassau museum, located in the heart of Nassau, is an easy trip for any guests arriving via cruise ship.
+The Pirates of Nassau museum, located in the heart of Olde Town Nassau, is an easy trip for any guests arriving via cruise ship.
 We took a motor coach from Atlantis and it was a short drive.
 Guests are greeted outside the museum by a very realistic pirate, and then led into the museum through the gift shop.
 After posing for photos, we headed through a pirate ship exhibit to the the self-guided tour.

 The museum is very realistic, and can be a bit gory for younger kids.
 My nine-year old son loved it however, and wasn’t scared at all.
 Expect to spend about an hour or so in the museum depending on how much time you spend checking out each exhibit.

 Our guide led the kids to the front of our group, and carefully explained many of the exhibits.
 My son, who really enjoys hearing about history and heritage, really loved learning everything, from the British ownership of the Bahamas, to the history of the maritime culture.
 It’s a great place to visit – whether you are in Nassau for the day or for a longer vacation.

 I’d recommend the museum more for adults and older kids who are interested in history.
 The guide really does add to the visit – it’s difficult to walk through everything on your own and understand the context.
 The museum is open from Monday through Saturday from 9am-5pm.
 It’s about a forty minute tour, and you can book it online here.